gr0uch/simulacra/README.md

 }
 ```

 Simulacra.js exports only a single function, which does different things based on the types of the arguments.
-There are four use cases: defining mount & unmount functions for an element, defining nested bindings for an element, and defining a binding for a data object.
+There are three use cases: defining mount & unmount functions for an element, defining nested bindings for an element, and defining a binding for a data object.

 ```js
 var bind = require('simulacra') // or `window.simulacra`